Random musings about my experience travelling to Zimbabwe

 Hold both dollars (cash) and zollars.
 It appears cheaper to transact in Zollar, the Zimbabwe bond notes currency, in instances where the price is quoted on zollars.
 Remember that it is difficult to find a reliable ATM anywhere in Zimbabwe.

-Zimbabwe is not the cheapest travel destination but you can save on accomodation.
+Zimbabwe is not the cheapest travel destination but you can save on accommodation if you avoid hotels.

-Zimbabweans are so nice and helpful.
+Zimbabweans are so nice, helpful and hopeful.
 It felt so much like home.
 So, go with a cheerful disposition as applicable to any trip.

 My heart was made to love, my head to dream, and my feet to travel. #NaijaKidsTravelToo